boxed/mutmut/README.rst

 4. Press `r` to rerun the mutant and see if you successfully managed to kill it.

-Mutmut keeps the data of what it has done and the mutants in the `mutants/` directory.If  you want to make sure you run a full mutmut run you can delete this directory to start from scratch.
+Mutmut keeps the data of what it has done and the mutants in the `mutants/` directory.
+If you want to make sure you run a full mutmut run you can delete this directory to start from scratch.

 Contributing to Mutmut